Jasper Alblas

 Hi!
-It is time to look at the What The Shell room on TryHackMe.
+Welcome to this walkthrough on the What The Shell room on TryHackMe.
+In this room we get a very thorough introduction to sending and receiving reverse/bind shell when exploiting target machines.
 This room is quite theory intensive, and I had focus a lot to grasp all the details.
-While it might seems intimidating, these techniques you will use a lot.
+While it might seems intimidating, these techniques are very essential in your daily life as penetration testing, so it is worth it to spend a lot of time here.
 Remember, practice makes perfect so don’t expect to understand everything for now.

 I am making these walkthroughs to keep myself motivated to learn cyber security, and ensure that I remember the knowledge gained by THMs rooms.